-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

 Know your FICO score

 Before you can improve your credit score, you must get your score and make certain that the reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
 They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.